Caux Interpreters

 By plane to Geneva (approx. 1.5 hrs from Caux), by train to Montreux, then by funicular to Caux (for more information, visit Swiss Railway: www.sbb.ch)

 For each active language at least two interpreters will be recruited.
 Organizers and interpreters usually work as a team and aim to achieve the best possible communication, working conditions and outcome.
-Your chef d’équipe will arrange briefing meetings with the speakers, coordinate smaller translation tasks if required and assign individual interpreters and/or pairs and sub-teams to small group sessions outside of the plenary meetings.
+If possible, your chef d’équipe will arrange briefing meetings with the speakers, coordinate smaller translation tasks if required and assign individual interpreters and/or pairs and sub-teams to small group sessions outside of the plenary meetings.
 The number of interpreters for any given conference depends on the specific language requirements.

 There is no definite timeline for the selection process since language needs may change up to the last minute.
 We do everything we can to inform you as soon as possible whether you have been selected.
 All applicants who are suitable but are not invited in the first round will be kept on a list of alternates.
 There is always a chance to join a team of interpreters in Caux until the last conference is about to begin.
 For this reason, we do not issue any regrets.